jeka-kiselyov/fastify-mongoose-api/README.md

 while keeping expected internal refs GET routes of `/api/books/BOOKID/author` and `/api/books/BOOKID/coauthor`

-## How can I POST or PUT nested documents and their properties?
+## How can I POST or PUT nested paths and their properties?

 Use dot notation.
 So `biography.description` or `biography.born` like: